byomkesh99/terraform-beginner/terraform_basic_part_2.md

     AWS_ACCESS_KEY = "AKJKDNWKSMLL235K3"
     AWS_SECRET_KEY = "ekjfwecwnbwjfo384kfnewflwfwefjwelkj"

-If everything fine the hit the new EC2 Public IP in browser and you will see the welcome page of NGNIX
+If everything fine, then hit the new EC2 Public IP in browser and you will see the welcome page of NGINX